Tornadoes of 2014: October

-There were 73 tornadoes reported in the United States in October, all of which were confirmed.

-October 13–15
+October 13–15 (United States)

 A moderate severe weather outbreak occurred across the South, including 47 tornadoes.
 Most of these tornadoes were weak, though an EF2 tornado struck near the small community of Ashdown, Arkansas, tossing vehicles, injuring several people, and killing one when a mobile home was completely destroyed.
 Another EF2 tornado caused considerable damage in West Monroe, Louisiana.
+Game 3 of the 2014 American League Championship Series was postponed due to the severe weather in Kansas City, Missouri.

 November

-There were 27 tornadoes reported in the United States in November, of which 23 were confirmed.

-November 17
+November 16–17 (United States)

-A small severe weather outbreak took place across the Deep South during the morning hours, mainly across the Florida Panhandle and Southwest Georgia.
+A small severe weather outbreak took place across the Deep South during the overnight and morning, mainly across the Florida Panhandle and Southwest Georgia.
 An EF2 tornado tore through Blountstown, Florida, damaging a correctional institute as well as flipping vehicles and damaging buildings around the area.
 This tornado tracked 22 miles through Calhoun and Gadsden counties in Florida, making it the longest track of a tornado in the area since the EF4 tornado that hit Enterprise, AL on March 1, 2007.
 The system also caused numerous tornado warnings to be issued across Southwest Georgia and Southeast Alabama, although there were no tornadoes in those areas.
 Other weak tornadoes hit Grand Ridge, Florida, and Laird, Florida that morning.
 Damaging winds would also cause damage across Jacksonville, Florida, and adjacent areas of Northern and Central Florida that afternoon.

-November 23
+November 23 (United States)

 A moderate severe weather outbreak took place across the Deep South, particularly across portions of Alabama and Georgia.
 An EF0 tornado tore through Forkland in Greene County, Alabama, snapping and uprooting trees along its path.

 A long track tornado family began in Barbour County, Alabama, eventually producing tornadoes along Stewart, Chattahoochee, Talbot, Upson, Lamar, Butts, and Newton counties in Georgia.
 Hundreds of trees near Lakepoint Resort State Park were snapped.
 6 tornadoes were produced by this supercell, with its strongest member being rated an EF2 with winds of 130 mph.
 Other tornadoes impacted Juliette, Georgia (EF1), Klondike (EF1), and Lumpkin, Georgia (EF1).
 The storm system also caused major power outages across Western Georgia and Eastern Alabama.

 December

-There were 30 tornadoes reported in the United States in December, of which 20 were confirmed.

-December 12
+December 12–15 (United States)

 On December 12, 2014, a small EF0 tornado hit South Los Angeles, the first one to strike in the city in a decade, during a powerful storm complex.
 It damaged at least five homes, and cut the power to over 1,000 homes.
+After the winter storm moved inland, the system spawned five more EF0 tornadoes across the states of Oklahoma, Kansas, and Mississippi, from December 14-15.